26 Great Books on Vietnam

 “I could live without television, but not without books.”

-The narrator is a half-French, half-Vietnamese South Vietnamese soldier.
-He’s also a double agent, secretly working for the North Vietnamese.
-He leaves Vietnam with the other refugees and while in America, he reports back to his superiors in Hanoi on his former commander and friends.
+The narrator is half-French, half-Vietnamese.
+He’s a soldier fighting for South Vietnam.
+But he’s also a double agent, secretly working for North Vietnam.
+He leaves Vietnam with other refugees for the U.S. While in America, he spies on his former commander and friends and reports on them to his superiors in Hanoi.

-I wanted to love this book, but instead, I’ve got mixed feelings.
+I wanted to love this book, but I just couldn’t.
+Instead, I’ve got mixed feelings.
 On the one hand, the writing is good.
-Nguyen is a humorous writer.
-I get and sympathize with his premise that the story of the Vietnam-American War that we get in the United States is only one that is told from the point of view of America and that view is often full of racism, arrogance, and ignorance.
+It’s funny and insightful.
+I sympathized with his premise: the only story of the Vietnam-American War that we get in the United States is one that is told from the point of view of America and that view is often full of racism, arrogance, and ignorance.
 Nguyen wanted to give us the story as told from a Vietnamese point of view.

-However, I found myself wanting to get to the end of the book not because I was eager to find out the ending but to put myself out of the misery of reading it.
-I hated the narrator.
+However, I found myself wanting to get to the end of the book not because I was eager to find out the ending but to get away from the narrator.
+I hated him.
 He’s arrogant, bitter, and cold-blooded.

-Verdict: I so wanted to like The Sympathizer.
-But sadly, my recommendation is to skip it or get it from the library.
+Verdict: I wanted to like The Sympathizer, but sadly, I recommend skipping it or getting it from the library.

 By Robert Olen Butler (1992)